 The foundation for giving a winning pitch for a residential or commercial construction project is knowing your prospect’s pain points and how your company is in a unique position to address them.
 Are they most concerned about completing the project by a specific deadline?
 Are they worried about completing work on an occupied residential building while minimizing disruptions to residents?
 When you know those pain points, you can craft a targeted pitch.

 Homework goes beyond nailing the content of your presentation.
 Delivering a stellar construction pitch also involves being practiced and prepared for any technical aspects of the presentation.
-For example, if you utilize an Equipter RB3000 drivable trailer to dramatically streamline debris and material management, have the video queued up and ready to play.
+For example, if you utilize an Equipter RB4000 drivable dump trailer and lift to dramatically streamline debris and material management, have a video of the equipment in use ready to play.
 The more you prepare for the presentation, the more the prospect can focus on your message instead of how long it took you to get the slideshow up and running.

 Do act like yourself.